 - Add the egg, sugar and vanilla extract and continue to beat until well combined.

 - In a separate bowl, weigh and mix the flour, xanthan gum and baking powder so that they are evenly blended.

 - Gradually fold the flour mix into the wet mix using a large spoon or spatula until completely combined.

-- Spoon the mixture evenly into the cake tin and smooth down the surface with the back of a spoon or spatula.
+- Spoon the mixture into the cake tin and smooth down the surface with the back of a spoon or spatula.

 - Bake for 30 to 35 minutes until golden brown and firm to the touch.
 It is better to slightly under-cook rather than over-cook.

 - Once cool, take the brownie out of the tin and cut into squares using a sharp knife.

 Peanut Butter Blondie with White Chocolate shared with :